-Andorra's BTT downhill circuits and tracks are a challenge only at the reach of the bravest: those who master the technique and want to conquer it.
-Take not of these and other proposals filled with speed and adrenaline.
+Andorra's BTT - E-Bike downhill circuits and tracks are a challenge only at the reach of the bravest: those who master the technique and want to conquer it.
+Take note of these and other proposals filled with speed and adrenaline.

 The Camí del Gall, between Soldeu and Canillo, is one of best loved routes in Andorra among mountain bikers.

 The Engolasters MTB circuit is a free area with a 2.38 km MTB circuit with a trial bicycle training area.